Data Centers in Thessaloniki

 Natural Disaster Risk

-Thessaloniki has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-Operators must engineer facilities to withstand specific, well-understood regional hazards.
+Thessaloniki has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
+The most significant environmental threat is seismic activity, a common concern throughout Greece.